jahedprince/DSA-Practice/README.md

 5. Cyclic Sort

-This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range.
+This pattern describes an interesting approach to deal with problems involving arrays containing numbers in a given range!!!!.
 The Cyclic Sort pattern iterates over the array one number at a time, and if the current number you are iterating is not at the correct index, you swap it with the number at its correct index.
-You could try placing the number in its correct index, but this will produce a complexity of O(n^2) which is not optimal, hence the Cyclic Sort pattern.
+You could try placing the number in its correct index, but this will produce a complexity of O(n^2) which is not optimal, hence the Cyclic Sort pattern (maximum time complexity of O(n)).

 ![Cyclic Sort](/imgs/cyclicSort.png)